 Existing law prohibits certain persons from owning or having in their possession or under their custody or control any firearm, including a person who has been convicted in this State or any other state of a misdemeanor crime of domestic violence as defined in 18 U.S.C. § 921(a)(33).
 A person who violates such a provision is guilty of a category B felony.
-(NRS 202.360) Section 13 of this bill revises the list of persons so prohibited to include a person who has been convicted of a battery which constitutes domestic violence or the same or substantially similar conduct in another state, instead of a person who has been convicted of a misdemeanor crime of domestic violence as defined in 18 U.S.C. § 921(a)(33).
+(NRS 202.360) Section 13 of this bill revises the list of persons so prohibited to include a person who has been convicted of the crime of battery which constitutes domestic violence pursuant to NRS 200.485, or the same or substantially similar conduct in another jurisdiction, committed against or upon certain persons, instead of a person who has been convicted of a misdemeanor crime of domestic violence as defined in 18 U.S.C. § 921(a)(33).